-A couple of weeks ago, our local Extension Homemaker group held a holiday craft-making session for all of its members.
+A couple of weeks ago, our local woman’s club held a holiday craft-making session for all of its members.
 During one of the sessions, I saw a group assembling a dry soup mix in a cone shaped bag.
 The leader of the session had carefully measured out ingredients for all to use for their individual bags.
-The layered mixed looked colorful and interesting.
-I complimented her on the clever idea of making an inexpensive gift packaged in a compact and attractive cellophane bag.
-Two days later, she left a couple of different soup packages on my desk while I was out of the office.
+The layered mix looked colorful and interesting.
+I complimented her on the clever idea of making such an inexpensive gift packaged in a compact and attractive cellophane bag.
+Two days later, she left a couple of different soup packages on my desk while she visited my office.
 She included a little note card explaining how each of the soup mixes should be cooked.
 I was so appreciative of her gift.
 What a kind gesture!

-I’d like to send a big shout out to my friend and Extension Homemaker, P.R.
-Thank you for the delicious mixes.
+I’d like to send a big shout out to my dear friend… Thank you for the delicious mixes.
 Can’t wait to try the Wild Rice Soup recipe.
 This is a great and inexpensive “anytime” gift to pass along to someone special in your life… A warm and wonderful gift from the kitchen.